kkohbrok/draft-kohbrok-mimi-moh/draft-kohbrok-mimi-transport.md

 # Framing

-The MIMI transport protocol uses a simple framing structure that includes the event, as well as a small header that signals the protocol version, as well as the event type contained in the envelope.
+The MIMI transport protocol uses a simple framing structure that includes the transaction payload, as well as a small header that signals the protocol version, as well as the transaction type contained in the envelope.

 ~~~
 enum {